getcarina/getcarina.com/_tutorials/001-containers-101.md

 You can use the shortened versions, `-it` or `-i -t`, to achieve the same effect.
 The `-t` flag assigns a pseudo-tty, or terminal, inside your new container.
 The `-i` flag creates an interactive connection by getting the standard input (`STDIN`) of the container.

-After you run this command, you prompt changes and you are in your new container.
+After you run this command, your prompt changes and you are in your new container.
 Example:
 `root@b6734565b373:/# `
 You can perform the following actions while you are inside the container to become familiar with running commands inside a containerized environment:

  * `uname -a` returns certain system information.
 The appended `-a` prints all information.
 Example output:

    `Linux b6734565b373 4.0.9-boot2docker #1 SMP Thu Aug 13 03:05:44 UTC 2015 x86_64 x86_64 x86_64 GNU/Linux`

  * `hostname` displays the host name.
    Example output:

    `b6734565b373`

  * `ps` displays the currently running processes associated with the current user and terminal session.
    Example output: